The Little Matchgirl (2006 film)

-The Little Matchgirl is a 2006 animated short tragedy film produced by Walt Disney Animation Studios and released by Walt Disney Pictures, directed by Roger Allers and produced by Don Hahn.
-It is based on an original 1845 story of the same name by Hans Christian Andersen.
+The Little Matchgirl is a 2006 animated short drama film produced by Walt Disney Feature Animation and released by Buena Vista Pictures Distribution.
+It was directed by Roger Allers.
+The film is based on the 1845 fairy tale of the same name by Hans Christian Andersen.
 It is the fifth Disney adaptation of an Andersen tale.
 It was nominated for the Academy Award for Best Animated Short but lost to The Danish Poet at the 79th Academy Awards.

 Plot

 The film is set to the Nocturne from Borodin's String Quartet #2.

-During Christmas in Saint Petersburg, in pre-Revolution times, an impoverished girl tries to sell matchsticks on the streets, but every potential customer refuses.
+During Christmas in Saint Petersburg, Russia, in pre-Revolution times, an impoverished girl tries to sell matchsticks on the streets, but every potential customer refuses.

 Later that night, the girl huddles in a snowy alley, trying to warm herself against the cold.
 Eventually, she decides to strike some of her remaining matches for warmth.

-As the first match burns, she sees in its flames visions of warming her hands.
+As the first match burns, she sees in its flames visions of warming her hands and her feet.
 However, when the match gutters out, she is returned to the cold reality of the alleyway.
 She strikes the next match to find herself enjoying a meal, and then the next, embracing her loving grandmother under a Christmas tree.

-The next morning finds the girl still huddled in the alley, unmoving and covered in snow as she had died in the cold.
+The next morning finds the girl still huddled in the alley, unmoving and covered in snow.
 Suddenly, her grandmother appears, and lifts her into an embrace.
 The music crescendos at this satisfying conclusion, until it is suddenly revealed that the grandmother is actually a spirit when they pass through the wall together.
-As they vanish and their spiritual light fades with them, the girl's body appears still in the snow with a smile on her face.
+As they vanish and their spiritual light fades with them, the girl's dead body appears still in the snow with a smile on her face.

 A comet soars across the sky, marking the girl's journey from the earthly realm.